marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 ## Step n.4 - Add your own Queries and Mutations

-There are plenty of _GraphQL_ tutorials out there, so here we will focus in writing a simple query that shows how to use the `EXPRESS_GRAPHQL` hook.
+There are plenty of _GraphQL_ tutorials out there, so here we will focus on writing a simple query that shows how to use the `EXPRESS_GRAPHQL` hook.

-First create a new _Hooks Feature_ where to implement the query
+First, create a new _Hooks Feature_ where to implement the query

 > 📌<br>
 > I often suggest to **package your stuff as Hooks Features** as they will become easier to reuse,